turanct/mob/README.md

 - It takes the current branch you're on as the "main branch"
 - When you want to switch drivers, you just do `mob switch` which creates a wip commit and pushes it to a wip branch.
-  It then takes you back to the main branch.
+  It then takes you back to the "main branch".
-- On another computer, you can use `mob continue` to continue where you left off with the previous driver.
+- On another computer, you can use `mob continue` on the "main branch" to continue where you left off with the previous driver.

 ## Installing